dadaismee/vs_blog/src/blog/phd-draft/index.md

 In the next chapter, we will put game-theoretic notion of convention into the context of *social ontology*, especially of a naturalistic kind, which is a strand of philosophy studying what there is in the social world.
 We will look at the standard notions proposed by @searle1995, their refinements with game-theoretic conventions by @guala2015 and arrive at a philosophical problem of evolution of social conventions underpinned by a deeper problem of *ontic reference* or *ontic account of scientific explanation* [@craver2014].
 Afterwards, in chapter 3, we will sketch a pathway towards resolving the problem of ontic reference in game-theoretically inspired social ontology by building a model of evolution of human conventions from animal ones.

-# Chapter 2.
+# **Chapter 2**.
 Problems of Guala's unified social ontology

 In this chapter, we shift gears to study the relationship between game-theoretic models of conventions, social ontology and how the former help *explain* or substantiate the latter in a viable social ontology.

 Social conventions are of major interest for social ontology, a philosophical study of the entities comprising the social world. @guala2016 mentions that the mundane notions of "a professor", "a student" or "a husband" make no sense without conventions and, more broadly, social institutions, as central ontological units of the social world.
 It is because these notions are a part of a mostly hidden and taken-for-granted infrastructure of roles with duties and rights.
 And conventions, as Guala argues, hold those together.
-To put conventions into the context of social ontology, let us take a closer look at social ontology and its relation to science and explanation first.

 A good deal of the current social ontology is detached from actual social science [@sarkia2023].
 It has mostly been developed within analytic philosophy [@baker2019; @searle1995; @epstein2015; @gilbert1992] and social scientific tradition of critical realism [@archer1995; @elder-vass2010].
 There are views that social ontology is intrinsically more complex than any "natural" ontology for being "interactive", or dependent on beliefs of individuals and hence changeable [@hacking1999; @epstein2015] and that social reality is inherently normative, meaning it cannot be descriptive and hence cannot import methodologies from "natural" ontologies [@asta2024; @haslanger2012].
 Such a position renders and justifies the importance of an "extra-scientific" study of the social world.
 To me, these are two distinct projects: a set of *mutually coherent and explanatory powerful descriptions* of social phenomena and a normative theory thereof.